What climate change could mean to the future of Mi'kmaw artisanship | CBC News

 "With maple you have to keep splitting the wood continuously until you get narrow planks," he said.
 "It's a long tedious process."

-Francis now uses mostly white ash and brown ash to make his baskets and creations.
+Francis now uses mostly white ash and black ash sent to him by a friend in Quebec to make his baskets and creations.
 Some "resilient" basket makers have already begun to experiment with other types of wood.

 But he worries the tradition of ash basket making will be lost if the invasive insect known as the emerald ash borer takes hold in Nova Scotia and destroys the trees.